-NHA's Leadership Summit, held during the summer, included general sessions for all school leaders focusing on social and emotional safety and health.
-There were three additional breakout options: Culturally Relevant Instruction: Focusing on Cultural Awareness of School Leaders.
-This session focused on developing leaders' awareness and greater understanding of their community to meet the specific needs of their school through Culturally Relevant Instructional practices.
-Additional breakout sessions included ones titled Emotional Intelligence, Leading in Complex Times, and Behave with Care, as well as Empathic Leadership.
-Each of these breakout sessions focused on developing our leaders' social and emotional competence to ensure healthy and effective ways of thinking, relating, and problem-solving.
+NHA has provided professional development on Emotional Intelligence, Leading in Complex Times, and Behave with Care, as well as Empathic Leadership.
+Each of these sessions focused on developing our leaders' social and emotional competence to ensure healthy and effective ways of thinking, relating, and problem-solving.